-sinent System etc.) Practice e Programs with PHP 26.
-PHP Code to display today's date in dd-mm-yyyy format.
-27. PHP Code to check if number is prime or not.
-PHP Code to print first 10 Fibonacci Numbers.
-PHP Code to read data from txt file and display it in html table (the file contains info in format Name: Password: Email) 30.
-PHP Script for login authentication.
-Design an HTML form which takes username and password from user and validate against stored username and password in file.
-31. PHP Script for storing and retrieving user information from MySql table. • Design A HTML page which takes Name, Address, Email and Mobile No. From user (register.php) • Store this data in MySql database / text file. • Next page display all user in html table using PHP (display.php) 32.
+ement System etc.) e Programs with PHP - PHP Code to display today's date in dd-mm-yyyy format. - PHP Code to check if number is prime or not.
+28. 1 29.
+1 7 info in format Name: Password: Email ) 30. and password from user and validate against stored username and password in file.
+31. PHP Script for storing and retrieving user information from MySql table. • Design A HTML page which takes Name, Address, Email and Mobile No. From user (register.php ) • Store this data in MySql database / text file.
+Next page display all user in html table using PHP (display.php) 32.
 PHP Script for user authentication using PHP-MYSQL.
-Use session for storing username.
-Implem ent the following with specific web applications 33.
+Use session for storing username. - ent the following with specific web applications 33.
 Create HTML page for chosen application that contain textbox, submit / reset button.
 Write php program to display this information and also store into text file.
-34. Create XML documents for chosen application and validate using DTD and schema.
-Also render the content of XML document using XSL.
-Scenarios include • XML document must have attributes and elements so that they can be validated against DTD/Schema.
+34. 34.
+Create XML documents for chosen application and validate using DTD and schen Also render the content of XML document using XSL.
+Scenarios include XML document must have attributes and elements so that they can be validated against DTD/Schema.
 Check the data types of variables declared in XML document using Schema.
-Display the datails of data contained in XML document in a table using Display the details of data contained in XML document in a table using XSL.
+Display the details of data contained in XML document in a table using XSL.
 35. Embed the JQuery features for the application chosen.
 Perform the Scenarios using JQUERY ready function • In login form, define username and password constraints and ensure that the credentials follow them. • In registration form, username must be of atleast 6 characters.
 Password must be of atleast 8 characters and follow password constraints.
 Password and confirm password fields must match with each other.
 E-mail id must be of the form "yourname@domain.com".
-Mobile number must be of 10 digits only and starting digit must be any number from 6-9 etc 26 Use the get and post methods for server side communication.
-36. Modify the specific web applications to use AJAX to show the result on the same 27 page.
-Enhance functionality of the specific web applications using POOTSTPAP 37.
-Enhance functionality of the specific web applications using BOOTSTRAP 38.
+Mobile number must be of 10 digits only and starting digit must be any number from 6-9 etc • Use the get and post methods for server side communication.
+36. Modify the specific web applications to use AJAX to show the result on the same page.
+37. Enhance functionality of the specific web applications using BOOTSTRAP 38.
 Create a responsive Photo Gallery in BOOTSTRAP 39.
-Suppose you have a list of Students having Student's Name, Roll Number, Marks in five subjects.
-Show this list in a responsive table in ROOTSTRAP.
-40 five subjects, Show this list in a responsive table in BOOTSTRAP Modify your answer for above question with PHP and MXSOL database and 40.
-Modify your answer for above question with PHP and MYSQL database and Perform CRUD operations with AJAX Page 68 of 94
+Suppose you have a list of Students having Student's Name, Roll Number, Marks in five subjects, Show this list in a responsive table in BOOTSTRAP 40.
+Modify your answer for above question with PHP and MYSQL database and Perform CRUD operations with AJAX